lenavoigt/mass-disk-processor/README.md

 ```

 Afterwards, the default configuration in `config.py` can be modified if you want to customize processing options.
 You can modify the following settings:
-- Absolute path to a National Software Reference Library (NSRL) Reference Data Set (RDS): Without this option the non-NSRL file count plugin is not available.
+- Absolute path to a National Software Reference Library (NSRL) Reference Data Set (RDS): Without this option, the non-NSRL file count plugin is not available.
 - Preprocessing options:
-    - Enable/disable population of file signatures (True/False): Without this option the file signature mismatch count plugin is not available.
+    - Enable/disable population of file signatures (True/False): Without this option, the file signature mismatch count plugin is not available.
-    - Enable/disable file hash computation (True/False): Without this option the non-NSRL file count plugin is not available.
+    - Enable/disable file hash computation (True/False): Without this option, the non-NSRL file count plugin is not available.
     - Set maximum file size for hashing
 - Parameters required for using Plaso (see below)

 ## Enabling the Usage of Plaso

-to use Plaso you will need to configure Plaso in a virtual environment, and provide in the `config.py` file where that environment is (`path_to_venv_python`) along with the Plaso scripts (`path_to_plaso_scripts`).

 In MDP's current version, to use Plaso, you need to configure it in a virtual environment and specify its path in the `config.py` file.
 In `config.py`, set the following two parameters:
 - `path_to_venv_python`: Path to the virtual environment’s `activate` script.